widged/gb-elm-language/en/intro/03-static type.md

 List.unzip [(0, True), (17, False), (1337, True)] -- ([0,17,1337], [True,False,True])
 ```

-Though it is rare for functions to have more than 2 type variables, but not impossible.
+It is rare for functions to have more than 2 type variables.
+It however is not impossible.

 ```elm
 $ elm repl